Informfully/Informfully.github.io/recsys-24.md

 <ResourceLinks :resources="recsys24" />

 ### We are hiring!
-Are you interested in large-scale recommender systems and saving society?
+Are you interested in large-scale recommender systems and their potential to benefit society?
 Then apply to our open position:
 - [PhD Position at the DDIS@UZH](https://www.ifi.uzh.ch/en/ddis/jobs.html)

 ### Join our community